Last updated on March 27th, 2023 at 10:21 pm

 Growing lavender from seeds indoors is fairly easy, and you can do it if you have the right set up.

-To grow lavender from seed successfully, you will need to provide consistent warmth and light, with bottom heat initially, and then consistent lighting of 12 to 16 hours per day.
+To grow lavender from seed successfully, you will need to provide consistent warmth and light, with bottom heat initially, and then consistent lighting for 12 to 16 hours per day.

 Once the seedlings start to grow they are very sturdy and easy to take care of.